joiellantero/word-search-puzzle-solver/README.md

 ```
 - Note that the `Input n:` has no number next to it as the imported text file doesn't get displayed on the terminal.
 But this doesn't mean that the program wasn't able to read the integer from the text file.

-> Input the crossword puzzle
+> Input the word search puzzle

 ```shell
 Input m: